nickperry/calico/master/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 #### Configuring your BGP topology (optional)

-Some users running at high scale or on-premise may want to update Calico's BGP peering configuration using `calicoctl`.
+Some users running at high scale or on-premises may want to update Calico's BGP peering configuration using `calicoctl`.
 For example, you may wish to turn off the full node-to-node mesh and configure a pair of redundant route reflectors.

 See the [Configuring BGP Peers guide]({{site.baseurl}}/{{page.version}}/usage/configuration/bgp) for details on using `calicoctl`